-Professor Carola Trips holds the chair of Diachronic English Linguistics at the University of Mannheim and is responsible for giving subject-specific academic advice to students of the “Language and Communication” degree program (M.A.).
+Carola Trips holds the chair of English Linguistics /Diachrony (Anglistik IV) at the University of Mannheim and works in the field of historical linguistics.

-Editor of Mannheim Papers in Multilingualism, Acquisition, and Change (MAPMAC)
+She is editor of the Mannheim Papers in Multilingualism, Acquisition, and Change (MAPMAC).

 She is a reviewer for journals (including English Language and Linguistics, Journal of Historical Syntax, Journal of Comparative Germanic Linguistics) and organisations (including Deutsche Forschungsgemeinschaft (DFG), Netherlands Organisation for Scientific Research (NWO), Swiss National Science Foundation (SNF), Fritz Thyssen Foundation).

 Carola Trips did her doctorate and habilitation at the University of Stuttgart, where she also completed her studies in English and German to become a teacher and master’s degree.